douglaz/psl/Releasing-a-New-Stable-Version.md

 So, if the master branch points to version 1.2, then releasing 1.1.1 would not update the master branch, but releasing 1.2.1 or 1.3 would.

+If you are updating the master branch, update the latest stable version number listed on the [[version page | Versions]].

 If the master branch is upstream of the new stable version.
 This makes it easy.
 Simply run the following commands:
 **TODO: TEST THIS**